 Biking in Stanley Park: Vancouver, BC

-On our trek, we saw a huge Pileated woodpecker, goslings and geese, swans, ducks, and even a raccoon (which I suspect may have been rabid, but that’s another story).
+On our trek, we saw a huge Pileated woodpecker, goslings and geese, swans, ducks, and even a raccoon.

 Biking in Stanley Park, Vancouver, British Columbia, Canada

 The entire loop takes about an hour at a relaxed pace with a few short stops.
-Elizabeth and I were able to steal away for a relaxing ride around Stanley Park the day before the wedding, and the laid-back alone time helped me stay sane through the next day.
+Elizabeth and I were able to steal away for a relaxing ride around Stanley Park the day before the wedding.
+The laid-back alone time helped me stay sane through the next day.